Read our Infosheets to learn more about your rights and obligations

 Criminal law

-Other measures
+Other Measures

-Seventeen-year-old Antoine was arrested last Friday.
+Seventeen-year-old Costas was arrested last Friday.
 He was caught fighting with a classmate in the schoolyard.
 A couple of police officers happened to be in the area and quickly intervened to stop the fight before anyone got hurt.

 Questions and answers